 If you feel there is an item missing that should be included, please let us know in the Q&A section.

 Our design score describes the structure of a headphones design and how well its components are assembled together.
-Although design is subjective, the importance of comfort, button layout, stability, portability and build quality will define how durable and ergonomic your listening experience will be.
+Although, design is subjective, the importance of comfort, button layout, stability, portability, build quality and breathability will define how durable and how ergonomic your listening experience will be.
 A great design is sturdy, compact and lightweight, made of durable materials and is simple and efficient use.